laichangwen/ac_excerises/movie_list/README.md

 # Movie List
----
 A simple web application for movie fanatic

 ## Features
----
-*List movies from movie api
+* List movies from movie api
-*Search movies by title
+* Search movies by title
-*Add movies to your favorite list
+* Add movies to your favorite list
-*Manage your favorite list
+* Manage your favorite list

 ### Searching
 Type the title of the movies in search bar